 The ad contains the brand’s name, an image, a headline, and a call-to-action button.

 Relevancy is the key to creating an optimized display ad because the headline, image, copy, and CTA button must all complement each other to tell a single story.
-Content Writers does just that with their display ad:

 Components of an Optimized Landing Page

-All your post-click landing pages should have a conversion ratio of 1:1, because post-click landing pages have one conversion goal, they should only have one clickable element — the CTA button.
+All your post-click landing pages should have a conversion ratio of 1:1 because post-click landing pages have one conversion goal.
+They should only have one clickable element—the CTA button.

-Regardless of the conversion goal of your page, every post-click landing page typically has the following elements:
+Every post-click landing page typically has the following elements: